Retail: Shopper profiles

 Babin et al. carried out some of the earliest investigations into shopper motivations and identified two broad motives: utilitarian and hedonic.
 Utilitarian motivations are task-related and rational.
-For the shopper with utilitarian motives, purchasing is a work-related task that is to be accomplished in the most efficient and expedient manner.
+For the shopper with utilitarian motives, purchasing is a work-related task that is to be accomplished most efficiently and expediently.
 On the other hand, hedonic motives refer to pleasure.
-The shopper with hedonic motivations views shopping as a form of escapism where they are free to indulge fantasy and freedom.
+The shopper with hedonic motivations views shopping as a form of escapism where they are free to indulge in fantasy and freedom.
 Hedonic shoppers are more involved in the shopping experience.

 Many different shopper profiles can be identified.
 Retailers develop customised segmentation analyses for each unique outlet.
 However, it is possible to identify a number of broad shopper profiles.
 One of the most well-known and widely cited shopper typologies is that developed by Sproles and Kendal in the mid-1980s.
-Sproles and Kendall's consumer typology has been shown to be relatively consistent across time and across cultures.
+Sproles and Kendall's consumer typology is relatively consistent across time and across cultures.
 Their typology is based on the consumer's approach to making purchase decisions.